Sean-Toroghi/SQL/Code Sample - 4/codes.md

 ## Function volatility
 A functiuon has three classifications: `VOLATILE` (DEFAULT), `STABLE`, AND `IMMUTABLE`, that can be used to optimize it.
 - in `VOLATILE` mode the function is evaluated each time it is run.
-This modeallows the function to have any type of operation, iuncluding changing the database.
-Ther eis no optimization assumption for this mode.
+This mode allows the function to have any type of operation, including changing the database.
+There is no optimization assumption for this mode.
 - in `STABLE` mode we cannot modify database.
 It guarantees to return the same results, given the same arguments for all rows within a single statement.
 Based on this guarantee, we can employ some optimization to perform this type of function
-- in `IMMUTABLE` mode, the function cannot modify athe database, and guarantees to return the same results given the same arguemnts in all cases (not single statement).
-Also optimization can be applied to this type of functions.
+- in `IMMUTABLE` mode, the function cannot modify the database, and guarantees to return the same results given the same arguments in all cases (not single statement).
+Also, optimization can be applied to this type of functions.

 __Note__: any function with side effect (such as changing dataset) should be `VOLATILE`.
-Also any function that use a function in it that can change vbalue in a query, also needs to be `VOLATILE`.
+Also any function that use a function in it that can change value in a query, also needs to be `VOLATILE`.

-__Example__ create IMMUTABLE function that computes harmonic meean of two input variables.
+__Example__ create IMMUTABLE function that computes harmonic mean of two input variables.
 ```SQL
 ---define harmonic_mean function
 CREATE FUNCTION harmonic_mean (x numeric, y numeric) RETURN numeric